iamlab-cmu/franka-interface/README.md

 Installation Instructions and Robot Setup Instructions are also available here: [https://iamlab-cmu.github.io/franka-interface](https://iamlab-cmu.github.io/franka-interface)

+To join the Discord community, click the link [here](https://discord.gg/jMzpGRpSN2).

 ## Requirements

 * A computer with the Ubuntu 18.04 Realtime Kernel and at least 1 ethernet port.